fampoku/first-try-out/README.md

 # first-try-out
-i am trying out to create a repository for the first time
+i am trying out to create a repository for the first time. so far i am loving it.